-From the analysis, it was evident that high initial investment costs are the toughest entry barriers to access credit for small-scale farmers.
+From the analysis, presented in Fig. 4, it was evident that high initial investment costs are the toughest entry barriers to access credit for small-scale farmers.
 For instance, anaerobic digesters range from \$ 50,000 to \$ 100,000, and they can only be financed with support or subsidies.
-In the same manner, the cost of construction of the same was also high.
-The cost of producing biochar in biochar production units and composting facilities is high and discourages use.
+Similarly, the cost of constructing it was also high.
+The cost of producing biochar in biochar production units and composting facilities is high, discouraging its use.
 The inability to seek technical assistance also continues to be an implementation issue because there is little known as to where to seek it.
 It is likely that only a few farmers are familiar with the concept of circular economy or should be made aware of any training they could embark on to practice circular agriculture.
 In addition, there are infrastructural voids, including a need for more structures to support waste collection and handling in circular systems.

-Fig. 3.
+Fig. 4.
 Barriers to Adoption of Circular Practices